rahul1947/SP07-Comparison-of-Hashing-Implementations/README.md

 |     10 M |  6232 | 1043 / 2944 |  5944 | 1066 / 2518 |  5429 |  960 / 2944 | 15038 | 1491 / 2731 |
 +--------------------------------------------------------------------------------------------------+
 ```
+NOTE:
+- Kept *numTrials = 10* for the above results.
+Increasing *numTrials*, the precision of the results could be improved but it would take more resources as Time and Memory.